Berry Courthouse

-Berry Courthouse is a heritage-listed former courthouse and now function venue at 58 Victoria Street, Berry, City of Shoalhaven, New South Wales, Australia.
+Berry Courthouse is a heritage-listed former courthouse and now function venue at 58 Victoria Street, Berry, in the South Coast region of New South Wales, Australia.
 It was designed by James Barnet and built from 1890 to 1891 by Antonio and Peter Ettinghausen.
 The property is owned by Shoalhaven City Council.
 It was added to the New South Wales State Heritage Register on 15 July 2005.

 History

 The land for the Berry Courthouse was offered as a gift by David Berry sometime prior to July 1889.
 The offer was conditional on a signed agreement that the building would be of a scale considered appropriate by Berry.
 The Department of Justice considered Berry's ideas be too grand and the donation of land was delayed.
 Just before he died in 1889 Berry finally signed the deed of conveyance transferring ownership of the land to the Government of New South Wales.
 By July 1889 an amount of £1500 had been approved for the new courthouse and the paperwork forwarded to the NSW Public Works Department.

 The courthouse design has been attributed to James Barnet, who was Colonial Architect in 1889, but no original drawings can be located.
 The courthouse appears to have been built in the centre of the site, as were most of Barnet's designs "isolated from surrounding buildings and well set back with plenty of grounds and with landscaping to match."

 Tenders for the construction of the courthouse were invited and advertised in the Government Gazette on 21 March 1890.
 On 17 June 1890 the tender (£1,593/10/00) of A & P Ettinghausen was accepted.
 Antonio and Peter Ettinghausen were local tradesmen and Peter was also the local undertaker, so it is quite possible that he was the partner responsible for the fine cedar fittings and woodwork.

 Progress of the building was recorded in The Shoalhaven News of 15 August 1891: